jkorde/Sonification-of-Snake-Robot-Gaits/README.md

    - Serpentine.ipynb
    - Rectilinear.ipynb
    - Eel.ipynb
+7. Download the provided music clips (under 'Music to Modify' directory)
+   - Mozart.mp3 (see ref.
+[1])
+   - Dvorak1.mp3 (see ref.
+[2])
+   - Dvorak2.mp3 (see ref.
+[2])
-7. Open the correct sonification code (matching the simulation) in Google Colab
+9. Open the correct sonification code (matching the simulation) in Google Colab
-8. Upload the 'csv' file to use for the sonification to the Google Colab code environment
+10. Upload the 'csv' file to use for the sonification to the Google Colab code environment
-9. Run the sonification code
+11. Run the sonification code
+    - Note: For 'Music Modification' section, check that a music clips is uploaded to the Google Colab code environment)
-10. Download the '.midi' file from the Google Colab environment to save the audio
+12. Download the '.midi' file from the Google Colab environment to save the audio

 Author:
 Julia Korde

+References:
+[1]: Mozart, W.A.
+(1783).
+Piano Sonata No. 11 in A Major, K.331/330i, Rondo alla Turca: Allegretto.
+Album: Walter Gieseking: Historic Broadcast Performances (1944-1950).

+[2]: Dvorak, A (1893).
+Symphony No. 9 in E minor Op.95 From the New World I.Adagio-Allegro molto.
+Album: LSO Live, London Symphony Orchestra (2005).

-References for Code Development:
+Sources for Code Development:
 - https://jbrussell.github.io/eilive2020/part2a_sonification/
 - https://medium.com/@astromattrusso/sonification-101-how-to-convert-data-into-music-with-python-71a6dd67751